Workshops and classes

 No experience necessary as long as you’re willing to move.

 Jacob Zimmer makes idiosyncratic theatre and podcasts and designs processes for finding better questions.
-Born in Cape Breton and raised in Halifax, Jacob now lives in Toronto.
-He’s the founding director of Small Wooden Shoe Planning and Performance, a partner at Intervene Design and faculty member in Leadership Development at Banff Centre for Arts and Creativity.
+Born in Cape Breton and raised in Halifax, Jacob now lives in Whitehorse after 15 years in Toronto.
+Along with being the new Artistic Director of Nakai Theatre, he’s the founding director of Small Wooden Shoe Planning and Performance, a designer at Intervene Design and faculty member in Leadership Development at Banff Centre for Arts and Creativity.
 He also collaborates with Public Recordings, Dancemakers, Secret Theatre and others.
 Jacob studied at Simon Fraser University’s School for the Contemporary Arts.
 He studied Viewpoints and composition with Anne Bogart and SITI Company, interned with The Wooster Group and participated in creation workshops with Jonathon Burrows and participated in many more curious activities.

 As the founding director of Small Wooden Shoe he has been independently producing and creating performance through collaboration and improvisation for over 10 years.
 Highlights include Dedicated to the Revolutions (Buddies in Bad Times, High Performance Rodeo, Super Nova, Magnetic North Festival), Perhaps in a Hundred Years (Hub 14, Summerworks, OFFTA), Life of Galileo (for Tracy Wright, Convocation Hall), Upper Toronto (Toronto Public Library, PARC etc...) and Antigone Dead People (Toronto, Tokyo).